j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 ### Notes on blogging
-Writing these blog posts is slowing down my provess in the Brave and True-book significantly, but it is also forcing (encouraging?) me to engage deeper with Clojure.
+Writing these blog posts is slowing down my progress in the Brave and True-book significantly, but it is also forcing (encouraging?) me to engage deeper with Clojure.
 So for now, I'm seeing that as a good thing.
 Also, it can't hurt to spend some extra time on the basics.
 I've heard too many experts say when asked how to become excellent at something: "basics, basics, basics".